istoking/SB-ChopShop/README.md

 Vehicle list refreshes every 30 minutes to a new list Vehicles can be changed in config file

-Gives multiple Items per chop, also Gives Money Based On Class Of Vehicle
+Gives multiple Items Per Chop, also Gives Dirty Money Based On Class Of Vehicle

 # Any Issues Or Help